gobolinux/Documentation/content/Howtos/Installing-packages-from-the-LiveCD.md

 ---
-title: "Installing packages from the LiveCD"
+title: "Installing Packages from the LiveCD"
 ---

 After installing GoboLinux and booting from the hard disk, you may want to